Australian Catholic University

 What you will study

-To complete the Graduate Diploma in Australian Migration Law and Practice, a student must complete 80 credit points.
+To complete the Graduate Diploma in Australian Migration Law and Practice, a student must complete 80 credit points (eight units).

 Part A: Specified Units